ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

 - observer pattern - registering many observers for state changes, state change notifies observers and their update logic is run
     - very similar to pub/sub in that it decouples 2 related entities, observer pattern is usually implemented intra-process
 - strategy pattern - select the algorithm to use at runtime, code allows receiving a strategy/algo as a parameter/argument
-- token bucket
-    - sys design vid rate limiter - https://www.youtube.com/watch?v=FU4WlwfS3G0&ab_channel=SystemDesignInterview
-    - a buffer/queue with some capacity, items are "leaked" at a fixed rate
-    - if items are added faster than they are leaked, when capacity is reached, they are thrown away
-    - common algo used for rate-limiting, it's a great way to see if traffic conforms to some average rate or exceeds it
-    - used often in packet switched networks, ATM uses it
-- leaky bucket
-    - outputs requests at a fixed rate, smoothes out traffic, token bucket allows bursty traffic through and is more flexible
 - thread pool - spawning threads is expensive, reuse the same ones
 - object pool - dont alloc/dealloc all the time, reuse the same memory
     - same idea as thread pools and connection pools but for objects